 Make beautiful DIY photo ornaments from your Christmas cards with this simple tutorial.
 This Christmas card craft is a great way to remember the holiday cards you send each year (or those you receive) by hanging them on the tree as plastic, durable ornaments that can be used year after year.

-Guys!!
-I’m SO excited about what I have to share with you today.
-I send out photo Christmas cards each year, and I love taking family Christmas photos, picking the perfect family picture, then choosing a Christmas card design to go with the photo.
+I love taking family Christmas photos, picking the perfect family picture, then choosing a Christmas card design to go with the photo each year.

 There’s a lot of time and money that goes into my holiday cards every year, so I came up with a way to memorialize our family Christmas cards each year… by turning them into photo ornaments!